souenzzo/graal/docs/reference-manual/native-image/AutomaticMetadataCollection.md

 The `rules` section contains a sequence of rules.
 Each rule specifies either `includeClasses`, which means that lookups originating in matching classes will be included in the resulting configuration, or `excludeClasses`, which excludes lookups originating in matching classes from the configuration.
-Each rule defines a pattern for the set of matching classes, which can end in `.*` or `.**`: a `.*` ending matches all classes in a package and that package only, while a `.**` ending matches all classes in the package as well as in all subpackages at any depth.
+Each rule defines a pattern to match classes.
+The pattern can end in `.*` or `.**`, interpreted as follows:
+    - `.*` matches all classes in the package and only that package;
+    - `.**` matches all classes in the package as well as in all subpackages at any depth.
 Without `.*` or `.**`, the rule applies only to a single class with the qualified name that matches the pattern.
 All rules are processed in the sequence in which they are specified, so later rules can partially or entirely override earlier ones.
 When multiple filter files are provided (by specifying multiple `caller-filter-file` options), their rules are chained together in the order in which the files are specified.